parca-dev/parca-agent/README.md

       --debuginfo-strip            Only upload information needed for
                                    symbolization.
 If false the exact binary the agent sees will be uploaded unmodified.
-      --debuginfo-upload-retry-count=3
-                                   The number of times to retry uploading debuginfo files.
       --debuginfo-upload-timeout-duration=2m
                                    The timeout duration to cancel upload
                                    requests.